Camera Lenses

 5. Medium Telephoto Lenses

-Medium telephoto lenses (135mm – 300mm) are great for photographing wildlife, sports, and action shots.
+Medium telephoto lenses (135mm – 300mm) photograph wildlife, sports, and action shots.

 6. Super Telephoto Lenses